Use a quicklink as a wrench

 • It's best practice to use proper CE rated quick links for climbing rather than random ones from the hardware store.
 CAMP makes inexpensive, super-strong quick CE rated links in three different sizes, read more about those here.

 Like many things in climbing, it's a better show than a tell.
-Here's a quick video I made to show how it works.
+Here's a short video I made to show how it works.

 Previous